CIS565-Fall-2021/Project4-CUDA-Denoiser/README.md

 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:
 ![0filter](img/0filter.JPG)  |  ![1filter](img/5filter.JPG) | ![20filter](img/20filter.JPG)  |  ![60filter](img/60filter.JPG)  | ![100filter](img/100filter.JPG)

 Denoising also performs differently on different scenes.
 There are several reasons.
-The first is that different scene has differnt material compositions.
+The first is that different scenes have differnt material compositions which may make denoising difficult.
 The second reason is that scenes with bigger lights usually has less noise since light rays are more likely to terminate at a light source.
 Denoising also performs better in this case.

 Small Light |  Big Light | Lots of Reflection :-------------------------:|:-------------------------:|:-------------------------: